 My perfect stove is described above, but since this stove is not an option, I’ll go over some of the requirements I have settled for in the stoves I use now.
 The list below is not necessarily in priority order.

-- Weight – This is high up on my list since I do a lot of long-distance hiking.
+- Weight – This is high on my list since I do a lot of long-distance hiking.
 My goal is always to reduce weight as I get older and reduce wear and tear on my body.
-Hopefully, this means I hike longer.
+Hopefully, this means I will hike longer.

-- Ease of Use – I would like a stove that is easy to set-up and start.
+- Ease of Use – I would like a stove that is easy to set up and start.

 - Convenient – It should be relatively easy to find fuel.